jondegenhardt/helloworld/README.md

   smart_quotes: apos,apos,quot,quot
 ```

-This get the single quotes generated correctly (already done in this repo).
+This gets the single quotes generated correctly (already done in this repo).
 However, the vertical bar within a single quote block will still initiate an unwanted table.

 Try 2: Escape vertical bars and double-dash with a backslash: `\--a\|abc num [,num...]` => '\--a\|abc num [,num...]'.
 How did this do?
 Good.
 It avoids table creation, and verticle bars and double-dashes are correctly rendered in GitHub pages and the rendered markdown page.